Yes, it is possible to visit Tahiti on a budget. Not a backpacker-type budget, but one that leans toward frugality rather than frivolity.

-If you have looked into a Tahiti vacation or honeymoon before, you may have been scared off by the prices you got when you plugged dates into an online reservation system.
+If you have looked into a Tahiti vacation or honeymoon before, you may have been scared off by the prices when you plugged dates into an online reservation system.
 Did that really just say $900 a night?
 Yes, it did.

 So, if you want to keep things as affordable as possible in this South Pacific paradise—and you can, so long as you have about $3,500 to spend for five nights and $6,000 for a full week—here are some tips for getting the most bang for your XPF (that's Comptoirs Francais du Pacifique, the local currency) when you visit the main island of Tahiti and its photogenic siblings Moorea and Bora Bora.